John Robert Greene: Professional career

 Greene taught at Cazenovia College in Cazenovia, New York.
 He was originally hired in September 1979 as a part-time instructor, serving as station manager of the campus radio station, WITC (FM) until 1985, and teaching an assortment of classes, largely multi-sections of Effective Speaking.
 In May 1984, he received a full-time appointment to the faculty, and in December 1987, he was tenured to the college.
 In 1993 he was named Distinguished Faculty Member, and in February 2000, he was named to Cazenovia College's first endowed chair, the Paul J. Schupf Chair in History and Humanities.
 He taught courses in history and research methodology.
 In 2022 he received the college's Distinguished Service Award.
-Greene retired from full time teaching in January 2023, with the rank of Professor Emeritus.
+Greene retired from full time teaching in January 2023 with the rank of Professor Emeritus.

 Greene has appeared on many media outlets, including C-SPAN, MSNBC, USA Today, and PBS.
-For seventeen years, he was a regular on The Ivory Tower, program on WCNY-TV, Syracuse, New York.
+For seventeen years, he was a regular on The Ivory Tower, a program on WCNY-TV, Syracuse, New York.
 He has also appeared on such podcasts as The American Idea, This American President, and Presidencies of the United States.